 Colorful Bark Paintings made by the people of Xalitla, Mexico, are the primary source of income for their entire community.
-These paintings on amate paper (made from the bark of the wild fig tree) typically depict flowers, birds, plants and animals.
+These paintings are made on amate paper (from the bark of the wild fig tree) and typically depict flowers, birds, plants, and animals.

 1. Cut apart a brown paper grocery bag.
 (I can usually get 3 or 4 “bark papers” from one bag.)

 2. Draw fanciful designs of birds, plants, or animals on brown paper.
 Leave some space between your drawing and the edge of the paper.